 The time-of-travel for contaminants within the water is dependent on the physical and chemical characteristics of each contaminant.
-Bacteria and Viruses are only inventoried in Zone A because of their short life span.
+Bacteria and Viruses are only inventoried in Zones A because of their short life span.
 Only "Very High" and "High" rankings are inventoried within Zones B and C due to the probability of contaminant dilution by the time the contaminants reach the water intake.

-The remaining tables in Appendix B (if necessary) contain the ranking of potential and existing sources of contamination with respect to bacteria and viruses, nitrates and/or nitrites, volatile organic chemicals, heavy metals, cyanide, and other inorganic chemicals, synthetic organic chemicals, and other organic chemicals.
+Tables 2 through 6 in Appendix B contain the ranking of potential and existing sources of contamination with respect to bacteria and viruses, nitrates and/or nitrites, volatile organic chemicals, heavy metals, cyanide, and other inorganic chemicals, and other organic chemicals.

-VULNERABILITY OF THE DRINKING WATER SYSTEM
+VULNERABILITY OF THE THORNE BAY DRINKING WATER SYSTEM